github/docs/content/codespaces/getting-started/deep-dive.md

 ### Step 3: Connecting to the codespace

 When your container has been created and any other initialization has run, you'll be connected to your codespace.
-You can connect to it through the web or via [Visual Studio Code](/codespaces/developing-in-codespaces/using-codespaces-in-visual-studio-code), or both, if needed.
+You can connect to it through the web or via [{% data variables.product.prodname_vscode_shortname %}](/codespaces/developing-in-codespaces/using-codespaces-in-visual-studio-code), or both, if needed.

 ### Step 4: Post-creation setup

 Once you are connected to your codespace, your automated setup may continue to build based on the configuration you specified in your `devcontainer.json` file.
 You may see `postCreateCommand` and `postAttachCommand` run.

 If you want to use Git hooks in your codespace,  set up hooks using the [`devcontainer.json` lifecycle scripts](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_lifecycle-scripts), such as `postCreateCommand`.
-For more information, see the [`devcontainer.json` reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_devcontainerjson-properties) in the Visual Studio Code documentation.
+For more information, see the [`devcontainer.json` reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_devcontainerjson-properties) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 If you have a public dotfiles repository for {% data variables.product.prodname_codespaces %}, you can enable it for use with new codespaces.
 When enabled, your dotfiles will be cloned to the container and the install script will be invoked.
 For more information, see "[Personalizing {% data variables.product.prodname_codespaces %} for your account](/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account#dotfiles)."